chinapedia/wikipedia.abstract.en/Page/Ernest_Hemingway.md

 During the early 1930s, Hemingway spent his winters in Key West and summers in Wyoming, where he found "the most beautiful country he had seen in the American West" and hunted deer, elk, and grizzly bear.[95]
 He was joined there by Dos Passos and in November 1930, after bringing Dos Passos to the train station in Billings, Montana, Hemingway broke his arm in a car accident.
 The surgeon tended the compound spiral fracture and bound the bone with kangaroo tendon.
 Hemingway was hospitalized for seven weeks, with Pauline tending to him; the nerves in his writing hand took as long as a year to heal, during which time he suffered intense pain.[96]

-Hemingway_and_Marlins.jpgs after a fishing trip to Bimini in 1935|alt=photograph of a man, a woman, and three boys]]
+s after a fishing trip to Bimini in 1935|alt=photograph of a man, a woman, and three boys]]

 His third son, Gregory Hancock Hemingway, was born a year later on November 12, 1931, in Kansas City.[97][98]
 Pauline's uncle bought the couple a house in Key West with a carriage house, the second floor of which was converted into a writing studio.[99]
 While in Key West, Hemingway frequented the local bar Sloppy Joe's.[100]
 He invited friends—including Waldo Peirce, Dos Passos, and Max Perkins[101]—to join him on fishing trips and on an all-male expedition to the Dry Tortugas.
 Meanwhile, he continued to travel to Europe and to Cuba, and—although in 1933 he wrote of Key West, "We have a fine house here, and kids are all well"—Mellow believes he "was plainly restless".[102]